On Learning the Right Attention Point for Feature Enhancement: Introduction

-In this paper, we take the attention-based point feature learning to an extreme by introducing an attention mechanism that learns {\em one and only one\/} attention point for feature learning and enhancement to serve such tasks as classification and segmentation.
-Let us take the classification as an example and show how our attention module is incorporated into a classification network, such as Dynamic Graph CNN or DGCNN~\cite{wang2019dynamic}, that is based on point-wise convolutional feature processing and aggregation.
-We simply replace each original convolution layer in the network (i.e., EdgeConv in the case of DGCNN) with a new convolution, which {\em combines\/} or {\em fuses\/} the feature at an input point with the feature at its associated attention point.
-We call the attention point a {\em directional\/} attention point, or DAP, for short, since it is obtained by adding to the original point a {\em learned offset vector\/}.
+In this paper, we present a new model for attentional point feature learning, which learns to {\em locate a single} attention point for feature enhancement to optimize the performance of a specific point cloud processing task such as classification and segmentation.
+For example, to incorporate our model into a classification network, e.g.,DGCNN~\cite{wang2019dynamic}, that is based on point-wise convolutional feature processing and aggregation, we can readily replace each convolution layer in the network (i.e., EdgeConv in the case of DGCNN) with a new convolution, which {\em combines\/} or {\em fuses\/} the convolutional feature at an input point with the convolutional feature at its corresponding {\em learned attention point\/} (LAP).
+Hence, while only one attention point is selected by our method, the feature fusion captures theinformation from two local point {\em neighborhoods.\/} The LAP is obtained by adding to the original point an offset vector, as illustrated in Figure~\ref{fig:overview}.
 These offset vectors are learned by minimizing the classification errors over the training point clouds.

-The motivations behind our approach are two-fold.
-First, not all attentions are the same~\cite{awh2012,rensink2000}, and second, not all tasks are the same.
-It is believed that human visual attention may be sequential~\cite{rensink2000}, which would fit a recurrent attention model~\cite{mnih2014recurrent}, and the attention map may be {\em prioritized\/} based on ``goal- and stimulus-driven selection'', as well as ``the lingering effects of past selection episodes''~\cite{awh2012}.
-However, instead of keeping track of a set or a sequence of attention points, our work opts for the simplest choice: {\em one attention point\/} (per input point) only.
-Then, it is critical to find the ``best'' attention point, perhaps one with the highest priority, to maximize its impact.
-To this end, we {\em learn\/} where the attention point is, from training data, rather than pre-selecting it based on feature similarity as in the case of local means~\cite{buades2005non} and prior attentional networks~\cite{yan2020pointasnl,zhao2019pointweb}.
-Also importantly, the learning is {\em task-dependent\/}.